dss-extensions/opendss-svn-mirror/trunk/Version7/Distrib/readme.txt

 If you have 64-bit Windows, you may install both the 64-bit and 32-bit versions.
 The 32-bit version is required if you plan to automate OpenDSS from Excel or any other 32-bit program.
 The 64-bit version is required to automate OpenDSS from 64-bit MatLab on a 64-bit system.

+New features in 7.6.5.91:

+1 - Export CIM100 command; older CIM export versions no longer supported

+2 - VCCS component updated with a single-phase phasor mode,
+    as described at IEEE PVSC 46

+3 - ExpControl component updated with open-loop response time and
+    PreferQ option, as described at IEEE PVSC 46

 Installation
 ============